flapjack/flapjack.io/Future-Data-Structures.md

 ### Entities

     # global
-    entity:ids                -> SET of IDs
+    entity::ids                -> SET of IDs
-    entity:by_name            -> HASH of STRING -> ID
+    entity::by_name            -> HASH of STRING -> ID
-    entity:by_enabled:ENABLED -> two SETs of IDs, as enabled is a BOOLEAN
+    entity::by_enabled:ENABLED -> two SETs of IDs, as enabled is a BOOLEAN

     # single record
     entity:ID:attrs                -> HASH
       {name,                         -> STRING
        enabled}                      -> BOOLEAN
-    entity:ID:tags           -> SET of STRINGs
+    entity:ID:attrs:tags           -> SET of STRINGs
-    entity:ID:contact_ids    -> SET of IDs of Contact records entity:ID:check_ids      -> SET of IDs of Check records
+    entity:ID:attrs:contact_ids    -> SET of IDs of Contact records entity:ID:attrs:check_ids      -> SET of IDs of Check records

 ### Checks

     # global
-    check:ids                         -> SET of IDs
+    check::ids                         -> SET of IDs
-    check:by_entity_name:ENTITY_NAME  -> multiple SETs of IDs
+    check::by_entity_name:ENTITY_NAME  -> multiple SETs of IDs
-    check:by_name:NAME                -> multiple SETs of IDs
+    check::by_name:NAME                -> multiple SETs of IDs
-    check:by_enabled:ENABLED          -> two SETs of IDs, as enabled is a BOOLEAN check:by_state:STATE              -> four SETs of IDs (valid values for 'state')
+    check::by_enabled:ENABLED          -> two SETs of IDs, as enabled is a BOOLEAN check::by_state:STATE              -> four SETs of IDs (valid values for 'state')

     # single record
     check:ID:attrs                                 -> HASH
       {entity_name,                                  -> STRING